9 Must-See Stops Along Florida's State Road 64

-If you’re looking for a day-trip drive that’ll give you a view of Florida from beach life to farm life, then SR64 is your road.
+If you’re looking for a day-trip drive that’ll give you a view of Florida from beach life to farm life, then State Road 64 Florida is your road.

 SR64 starts in Southwest Florida’s Manatee County in the popular beach area of Anna Maria Island and continues through downtown Bradenton, rural farming areas, and downtown Avon Park in Central Florida.

 The full scenic stretch will take you about 2 hours driving one way, and you’ll cruise through four counties.
 You’ll also take a drive along history when you reach parts once known as the “Cracker Trail.”

 Here are some highlights along your State Road 64 Florida road trip.

 Sun, sand, and pancakes are on your agenda at busy Manatee County Public Beach, where you’ll get clear views of Gulf beaches.
 “It’s a beautiful place to spend a day,” says Allan Garceau of Ellenton.
 “You can watch dolphins swim by and enjoy all the bird life found on Florida’s beaches.”
 The beach also has restrooms, a gift shop, a playground and places where you can play volleyball or Frisbee.
 Of course, relaxing in the sun is just fine, too.
 When you get hungry, the beach’s café serves up sandwiches, fries, lemonade, and pancakes.